Lima, Ohio: Establishment

-Leadership and growth
+19th century

 Since 1831, Lima has been the center of government for Allen County, the first of its three courthouses erected in the city's first year.
 The foundations of city life followed in quick order.
 The first school appeared in 1832.
-Lima's first surgeon, Doctor William McHenry arrived in 1834.
+Lima's first physician, Dr. William Cunningham, arrived in 1831.
 1836 brought the first newspaper to Lima.
 Lima was officially organized as a city in 1842.
 Henry DeVilliers Williams was its first mayor.
 The first public school opened in 1850.
 In 1854, the first train appeared in Lima, a harbinger of later economic success.

 Also in 1854, a cholera outbreak in Delphos (a town in Allen County northwest of Lima) spread throughout west central Ohio.
 Countywide problems caused by the contaminated water supply were not solved until 1886 when Lima started a municipal water system.
 Lima's role as a regional center for industry began early.
 The Lima Agricultural Works began operations in 1869.
 The company changed names and types of manufacturing through the years.
 In 1882, under the name Lima Machine Works, the industry built the first Shay-geared locomotive.

 Stimulated by the economic boom in nearby Findlay, in 1885 Lima businessman Benjamin C. Faurot drilled for natural gas at his paper mill.
 On May 19, oil was discovered instead of gas.
 The oil well never realized enormous profits, but it triggered Lima's oil industry, bringing John D. Rockefeller's Standard Oil to the city.
 Lima's oil field was, for about a decade, the largest in the US.

 Economic development brought money for arts and entertainment.
-Benjamin Faurot's Opera House opened in 1882, a nationally renowned structure so impressive that New Yorkers used it as a model for their own theaters.
+Benjamin Faurot's Opera House opened in 1882, a nationally renowned structure so impressive that New Yorkers used it as a model for their theaters.
 In 1907, Lima built its first movie theater.

+Early 20th century

 In the early 20th century, Benjamin A. Gramm and his close friend Max Bernstein formed the Gramm-Bernstein Company, which became a pioneer in the motor truck industry.
 During World War I, Gramm created the "Liberty truck", which was welcomed upon its arrival in Washington, D.C., by President Woodrow Wilson.
 Thousands were sent to Europe to help the Allied war effort.